azimuth-cloud/github-actions/config-extract/README.md

 This GitHub Action extracts values from config files and makes them available as outputs.

+Currently, this action is able to extract values from:

+  * JSON files
-Currently, JSON and YAML files are supported.
+  * YAML files
+  * Build arg default values in `Dockerfile`s

 See the [action.yml](./action.yml) for more information.